LucasMeldrum/CART470_CapstoneProject/DesignProcessJournal/Maya'sProcessJournal2.md

 **2. Graph Readability and Necessity**
-- Changed the Daily, Weekly, and Monthly graphs to have more visual information on the X and Y axis for better visual communication.
+- We changed the Daily, Weekly, and Monthly graphs to have more visual information on the X and Y axis's for better visual communication.
+Users were saying that the first draft did not properly convey what the graph was supposed to convey.
+Images of the initial draft can be seen in Process Journal 1 Statistics Page.

 <div align="center">